 - Silver Wrapping Paper

 - Space Dinner Plates, Cake Plates, Cups, Napkins

 - Edible Glitter Stars

-We had so much fun throwing our son’s first birthday party especially since it was a space themed party.
-The whole party went by so quick but we had a blast.
-My favorite part was watching my son dig into his cake but then only eat the blueberries.
+We had so much fun throwing our son’s first birthday party, especially since it was a space-themed party.
+The whole party went by so quickly, but we had a blast and made some great memories.
+My favorite part was watching our son dig into his cake but then only eat the blueberries.